khianvictorycalderon/Vanilla-Web-Tailwind-Template/README.md

-# Tailwind Vanilla Web Test
+# Vanilla Web + Tailwind Project Template

-Testing how to use tailwind with vanilla web technologies.
+A simple project template for creating web vanilla + tailwind project template.
+Eliminates the need for style.css or <style>.